syned13/Universal_Translator/README.md

 # Universal_Translator
-Console app to convert different distance measures from the metric system.
+Console app to convert different length measures from the metric system.

 ## Installation